OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/reference/rust-sdk-guide.md

 }
 ```

 In Solidity, one has to be very careful about storage access patterns.
 Getting or setting the same value twice doubles costs, leading developers to avoid storage access at all costs.
-By contrast, the Stylus SDK employs an optimal storage-caching policy that avoids the underlying `SLOAD` or `SSTORE` operations.
+By contrast, the Stylus SDK employs an optimal storage-caching policy that avoids the underlying [`SLOAD`][SLOAD] or [`SSTORE`][SSTORE] operations.

 :::tip
 Stylus uses storage caching, so multiple accesses of the same variable is virtually free.